Xilinx/Embedded-Design-Tutorials/docs/Introduction/ZynqMPSoC-EDT/README.md

 9. [Secure Boot](./9-secure-boot.md)

-    This is an optional chapter that introduces the steps of building hardware root of trust and encryption for your design.
+    This is an optional chapter that introduces the steps to build the Hardware Root of Trust and encryption for your design.

 ## Example Project